By default, the

 Next time you purchase an MP3 from Amazon and it finishes downloading, click on View Download Folder on the Downloads Complete dialog.
 You’ll see that there are no files in your newly designated download folder.
 (You can select Don’t Show This Message Again, if you wish to skip this now-redundant dialog in future.)
 If you open iTunes, you should see your new tunes, ready to play.

-Thanks to Mac OS X Hints reader pgor for tipping us off to this one.
+Mac OS X Hints reader pgor for tipping us off to this one.